microsoft/Windows-driver-samples/network/ndis/mux/ReadMe.md

 ### Configuring VLANs

 The VLAN ID for each VELAN (virtual miniport) can be configured as follows.
 Right-click on the virtual miniport Local Area Connection icon and choose Properties.
 Click on the Configure button to bring up the Device Manager UI for the virtual device.
-Select the Advanced property sheet – this should contain a “VLAN ID” parameter that is configurable to the desired VLAN ID.
+Select the Advanced property sheet, this should contain a VLAN ID parameter that is configurable to the desired VLAN ID.
 Choosing a value of 0 (zero) disables receive-side filtering based on VLAN ID.

 ### Programming Tour